Bonobo: Cognitive comparisons to chimpanzees

-In 2020 the first whole-genome comparison between chimpanzees and bonobos was published and shows genomic aspects that may underlie or have resulted from their divergence and behavioral differences, including selection for genes related to diet and hormones.
+In 2020, the first whole-genome comparison between chimpanzees and bonobos was published and showed genomic aspects that may underlie or have resulted from their divergence and behavioural differences, including selection for genes related to diet and hormones.
 A 2010 study found that "female bonobos displayed a larger range of tool use behaviours than males, a pattern previously described for chimpanzees but not for other great apes".
 This finding was affirmed by the results of another 2010 study which also found that "bonobos were more skilled at solving tasks related to theory of mind or an understanding of social causality, while chimpanzees were more skilled at tasks requiring the use of tools and an understanding of physical causality".
 Bonobos have been found to be more risk-averse compared to chimpanzees, preferring immediate rather than delayed rewards when it comes to foraging.
 Bonobos also have a weaker spatial memory compared to chimpanzees, with adult bonobos performing comparably to juvenile chimpanzees.

 Similarity to humans

 Bonobos are capable of passing the mirror-recognition test for self-awareness, as are all great apes.
 They communicate primarily through vocal means, although the meanings of their vocalizations are not currently known.
 However, most humans do understand their facial expressions and some of their natural hand gestures, such as their invitation to play.
 The communication system of wild bonobos includes a characteristic that was earlier only known in humans: bonobos use the same call to mean different things in different situations, and the other bonobos have to take the context into account when determining the meaning.

-Two bonobos at the Great Ape Trust, Kanzi and Panbanisha, have been taught how to communicate using a keyboard labeled with lexigrams (geometric symbols) and they can respond to spoken sentences.
-Kanzi's vocabulary consists of more than 500 English words, and he has comprehension of around 3,000 spoken English words.
+Two bonobos at the Great Ape Trust, Kanzi and Panbanisha, were taught how to communicate using a keyboard labeled with lexigrams (geometric symbols) and they could respond to spoken sentences.
+Kanzi’s vocabulary consisted of more than 500 English words, and he had comprehension of around 3,000 spoken English words.

 Kanzi is also known for learning by observing people trying to teach his mother; Kanzi started doing the tasks that his mother was taught just by watching, some of which his mother had failed to learn.
 Some, such as philosopher and bioethicist Peter Singer, argue that these results qualify them for "rights to survival and life"—rights which humans theoretically accord to all persons (See great ape personhood).

 In the 1990s, Kanzi was taught to make and use simple stone tools.
 This resulted from a study undertaken by researchers Kathy Schick and Nicholas Toth, and later Gary Garufi.
 The researchers wanted to know if Kanzi possessed the cognitive and biomechanical abilities required to make and use stone tools.
-Though Kanzi was able to form flakes, he did not create them in the same way as humans, who hold the core in one hand and knap it with the other, Kanzi threw the cobble against a hard surface or against another cobble.
+Though Kanzi was able to form flakes, he did not create them in the same way as humans, who hold the core in one hand and knap it with the other; Kanzi threw the cobble against a hard surface or against another cobble.
 This allowed him to produce a larger force to initiate a fracture as opposed to knapping it in his hands.